 Hisashi looks down at me.
 "Go ahead and say it, Yuk."

 "That's crazy!"
 Rei argues, flailing her arms in frustration.
-"We would've heard about it much sooner!"
+"We would've heard about it sooner!"

-He looks at her and then back at me, letting out a sigh.
+He looks at her then back at me, letting out a sigh.
 "Rei has a point."

-The conversation is over after he sides with Rei, though.
-As more moans and groans fill the building behind us, we continue running along the hallway.
+The conversation is over after he sides with Rei.
+As more groans and dead footsteps fill the building behind us, we continue running along the hallway.
 It takes three flights of spiraling stairs before we reach a grey door, No Students Permitted Beyond This Point in bolded red letters above it.
-Takashi, who had taken the lead, shoves the door open with his shoulder, and we sprint to the black metal railing lining the roof's edge.
+Takashi, who had taken the lead, shoves the door open with his shoulder, and sprints to the black metal railing lining the roof's edge.